This post has already been read 12717 times!

 Through effective “Business Continuity Services”, organizations can immediately re-route shipments destined for the disaster zone, activate alternative sources of supply and change delivery plans to customers while notifying all parties involved.

 And there they are.
 My top seven recommendations.
-If you’d like to go in greater detail, I suggest reading the recently released “Build-to-demand” white paper.
+If you’d like to go in greater detail, I suggest reading “Build-to-demand” white paper.
 What do you think?

 - Map of U.S. Trucking Spills in 2016 - January 13, 2017

 - What is aPaaS?
 A Way to Supercharge Your App Development - December 12, 2016